What’s so unique about Wilkes?

 all those websites and all those colleges start to look the same.
 So what makes Wilkes

 - Wilkes is a small university.
-We have fewer than 2,500 undergraduate students on campus, so you’ll get to know
+We have about 2,500 undergraduate students on campus, so you’ll get to know your

 not a glance from a graduate student in a 500-seat lecture hall.